spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 4. Click **Confirm** to update the cluster.

 The cluster status displays as **Upgrading** on the cluster overview page.
-Updating can take 10-20 minutes depending on your environment.
+Updating can take several minutes depending on your environment.
 You can track events from the **Events** tab.

 # Validation

-When the cluster is finished upgrading, its status displays as **Running** and a new tab labeled **Virtual Machines** appears on the Clusters page.
+When the cluster is finished upgrading, its status displays as **Running** and a new tab labeled **Virtual Machines** appears on the Cluster's page.

 # Next Steps